lucc/nvimpager/nvimpager.md

 # OPTIONS

-Neovim itself interprets only very few options but all neovim options can also be specified.
-If options to neovim are specified before the first file name they must be preceded by "--" to prevent neovim from trying to interpret them.
+Nvimpager itself interprets only very few options but all neovim options can also be specified.
+If options to neovim are specified before the first file name they must be preceded by "--" to prevent nvimpager from trying to interpret them.

-The following options are interpreted by neovim itself:
+The following options are interpreted by nvimpager itself:

 *-a* run in "auto mode" (default)